Entropy and stability of hyperbolic manifolds: Introduction

-Given a Riemannian metric $g$ on $M$ with same volume as $g_0$ and with entropy close to $n-1$, there is a Lipschitz map which is almost a Riemannian isometry to its image, as observed by Besson-Courtois-Gallot \cite{BCG91}: this is what relates the spherical Plateau problem to the volume entropy.
-Applying the proof of Theorem \ref{theorem:stable} to $\mathrm{Bar} \circ \Psi$, we deduce that $(M,\frac{(n-1)^2}{4n} g)$ is close in the intrinsic flat topology to an integral current space $C_\infty=(X_\infty,d_\infty,S_\infty)$ which is intrinsically isomorphic to $(M,\frac{(n-1)^2}{4n} g_0)$.
+Consider a Riemannian metric $g$ on $M$ with same volume as $g_0$ and with entropy close to $n-1$.
+Then, there is a uniformly Lipschitz map which is almost a Riemannian isometry to its image, as observed by Besson-Courtois-Gallot \cite{BCG91}.
+We apply again Proposition \ref{proposition:limit map} as in the proof of Theorem \ref{theorem:unique} to $\mathrm{Bar} \circ \mathcal{P}$ instead of $\mathrm{Bar}$.
+We deduce that, for smooth subset $Z\subset M$, \begin{itemize} \item $\Vol(Z,g)$ and $\Area(\partial Z,g)$ are both small, \item $(M\setminus Z,g)$ is close in the intrinsic flat topology to a space $C_\infty=(X_\infty,d_\infty,S_\infty)$, \item there is a bi-Lipschitz, $1$-Lipschitz map